PackeTsar/radiuid/README.md

 	1. To run the image **with SSH**: `docker run -it -p 1813:1813/udp -p 1813:1813/tcp -p 222:22/tcp --name radiuid -t packetsar/radiuid-ssh:latest`
 	2. To run the image **without SSH**: `docker run -it -p 1813:1813/udp -p 1813:1813/tcp --name RADIUID -t packetsar/radiuid:latest`
 2. *If you ran the image with SSH:* The default SSH username and password is root\radiuid.
 Run the command `passwd root` to change the SSH password.
+	1. *NOTE: The command above to run the container with SSH publishes the SSH service on TCP port 222.
+You will need to connect to that port with your SSH client to get access to the container.*
 3. Run the command `radiuid show config set` to see the default configuration.
 4. Run the `radiuid clear target all` command to delete the firewall target configurations, then use the `radiuid set target [parameters]` command to configure the application with your Palo Alto target firewall paramaters.
 5. Run the `radiuid set client [parameters]` command to configure FreeRADIUS to accept RADIUS accounting data from your RADIUS authenticators.